 All submissions should be sent to David S. Wills at editor [at] beatdom (dot) com.
-Please include a third person biography, a few reasons why we should read your work, and the submission Guidelines as a .doc or .docx Word file (unless, of course, you are submitting artwork).
+Please include a third-person biography, a few reasons why we should read your work, and the submission as a .doc or .docx Word file (unless, of course, you are submitting artwork).

 Please keep in mind that Beatdom is a Beat Generation-themed literary journal.
 We publish short stories and poetry, but mostly we’re looking for essays about the Beats.
 These essays should be interesting and take a different slant on the Beat Generation.
 There are hundreds of books and essays out there that cover these subjects, so we want something new.

 There is no word limit for essays.
 Please make sure your essay is readable – that means long enough to go where you want, but short enough that you won’t bore your reader.
 Between 2,000 and 5,000 words is optimal.
 From 2017, we require submission Guidelines to be in MLA format.

 Essays should be sent as a .doc or .docx Word file.
 Please keep the text single-spaced and do not add two spaces between a period and the start of the next sentence.
-This is a major pain for editors.
+It’s the 21st century, folks.

 Essays stand a better chance of being accepted if they relate to the theme of the current issue.
 Issue seven, for example, was a music-themed issue and all but a handful of the essays were directly related to both music and the Beat Generation.

 B17 – Politics B18 – Family B19 – Asia B20 – Post-Beat B21 – Change B22 – The Jack Kerouac Special Edition

-We usually print one or two short stories per issue, and receive hundreds of submissions.
+We usually print one short story per issue and receive dozens of submissions.
 Please don’t expect a prompt reply, and don’t resubmit after a few weeks.